SiriusYH/SiriusYH/README.md

 # I am currently a Senior 3 Science 1 student in [Foon Yew High School Kulai](http://www.fyk.edu.my/).
-### Two years of experience in school Informatics Representative Team and currently the captain of the team.
+### Three years of experience in school Informatics Representative Team and currently the captain of the team.
 ### I am highly interested in Machine Learning, analysing stuff, Mathematics and Science.

 ## **Skills I Have**